 When you think of Paris, the first thing that comes to mind is the Eiffel Tower.

 Or La Tour Eiffel in French.
 Then maybe the Arc du Triomphe, the Louvre or the Champs-Elysees.
-While these are all great things to do, especially for your first time in Paris, they are popular for a reason after all, my recommendations are for if you have done these before or if you want to avoid the busier, more touristy areas.
+While these are all great things to do, especially for your first time in Paris, they are popular for a reason after all (see these tips).
+My recommendations are for if you have done these before or if you want to avoid the busier, more touristy areas.

 Unique and Non-Touristy Things to do in Paris, France